How to Scale a Startup Team: Top Tips for Founders

 While it might sound easy, the process of scaling your team isn't that simple.
 It's a step that has to be taken with full responsibility and using the best judgment of the current situation.

 The thing is that startup founders often end up wasting resources and money when investing in scaling.
 Such uncalled-for expenses can jeopardize the startup's future and even lead it to failure.
-Actually, recent statistics suggest that 14% of startup failure cases are attributed to having the wrong team.
+Actually, recent statistics suggest that 14% of startup failure rate cases are attributed to having the wrong team.

 Yet, fair enough, there's usually more than one reason standing behind a company's downfall.
 When you think about it, what led these companies to run out of money?
 As such, employment-related expenses, as well as irrational budget spending on customer acquisition, marketing, or other things prior to finding product-market fit, might as well be among the chunks of the expenditure pie.